gtindo/broadcast-app/README.md

 ## Prerequiste

-- Has golang environment installed
+- Have golang environment installed

 ## Build and start